infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_ipv4_network.md

 * `gateway`: optional, defines the IP address of the gateway within the network block.
 If a value is not set, the first IP address of the allocated network is assigned as the gateway address.
 If the value of the gateway parameter is set as `none`, no value is assigned.
 * `ext_attrs`: optional, specifies the set of NIOS extensible attributes that will be attached to the network.
 * `reserve_ip`: optional, specifies the number of IPv4 addresses that you want to reserve in the IPv4 network.
 The default value is 0
+* `filter_params`: optional, specifies the extensible attributes of the parent network or network container that must be used as filters to retrieve the next available network for creating the network object.
+Example: `jsonencode({"*Site": "Turkey"})`.
+* `object`: optional, specifies the type of object from which to allocate the network.
+The values can be `network` or `networkcontainer`.
+The default value is `networkcontainer`.

 !> Once a network object is created, the `reserve_ip` and `gateway` fields cannot be edited.

 !> IP addresses that are reserved by setting the `reserve_ip` field are used for network maintenance by the cloud providers.
 Therefore, Infoblox does not recommend using these IP addresses for other purposes.

+!> The object parameter is applicable only if filter_params is configured.
+!> If the object parameter is set to network, after the creation of the network object, the parent network object will be converted to a network container object.

 ### Examples of an IPv4 Network Block